We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 We also asked fertility doctors Kallen and Petrini for their input on what to look for.

-There’s no perfect choice for everyone because what’s best for you will depend on what you’re looking to have assessed.
-You can talk with a doctor if you want help figuring out what option is best for you.
+There’s no perfect choice for everyone because what’s best for you will depend on what you’re looking to assess.
+You can talk with a doctor if you want help figuring out which option is best for you.

 At-home fertility testing isn’t necessarily better than in-person testing.
 There are pros and cons to weigh before you make a decision.